ttmassa/steamecho/README.md

 *   **Proxy DLL**: C++ for intercepting low-level calls to the Steam API.
 *   **App**: C# with WPF for the UI and .NET for the application logic.
 *   **Database**: SQLite to store game, achievement, and user information locally.

+### For Contributors (Development Setup)

+To contribute to the project, you will need to run the backend on your local machine.

+1.  **Get a Steam API Key**: You need your own Steam API key for development.
+You can get one from the [Steam Community Developer page](https://steamcommunity.com/dev/apikey).

+2.  **Configure Your API Key**: The application will automatically use the key you provide.
+We recommend using .NET's Secret Manager to keep your key separate from the project code.
+    *   **Using User Secrets (Recommended)**: In the `SteamEcho.Backend` directory, run the following command:
+        1. ```bash
+            dotnet user-secrets init
+            ```

+        2. ```bash
+            dotnet user-secrets set "SteamApiKey" "YOUR_KEY_HERE"
+            ```
+    *   **Using `appsettings.Development.json`**: Alternatively, you can add the key directly to `SteamEcho.Backend/appsettings.Development.json`.

+3.  **Run the Backend**: Launch the `SteamEcho.Backend` project from your IDE.

+4.  **Connect the Frontend**: The WPF application (`SteamEcho.App`) is configured to connect to the local backend when debugging.
+If you change the backend port in `Properties/launchSettings.json`, you must update the URL in `SteamEcho.App/Services/SteamService.cs`.

+### For Maintainers (Production Deployment)

+Deployment to the production Azure environment is handled automatically by the `.github/workflows/azure-deploy.yml` workflow.

 ## Contribute